 By 1975, the UK’s car industry was heading for implosion.
 Poor labour relations, continued strikes and the invasion of the Japanese had all taken their toll on the domestic producers.
-Ford and Vauxhall weathered the storm by importing from mainland Europe, whilst British Leyland faced certain bankruptcy, and was only saved from certain oblivion by the government.
-The bail-out took the form of a huge cash handout, and the protection of the National Enterprise Board.
-The resulting business plan – dubbed the Ryder Report allowed British Leyland to stay in business, whilst continuing with its future model plans.
+Ford and Vauxhall weathered the storm by importing from mainland Europe, while British Leyland faced certain bankruptcy, and was only saved from oblivion by the government.
+The bailout took the form of a huge cash handout, and the protection of the National Enterprise Board.
+The resulting business plan – dubbed the Ryder Report allowed British Leyland to stay in business and continue its future model plans.

-Chysler, however, were stuck between a rock and a hard place: it could not import from its European subsidiary, as it had yet to implement a Europewide model policy (even though it had controlled Rootes and SIMCA since before 1967).
-SIMCA was already established as a minor player in the UK, and it’s first Pan-European car, the Alpine/SIMCA 1308 was still some months away.
-Chrysler UK needed a new car to take up capacity at the loss-making Linwood factory, but were not in a position to offer one.
-The Ryder Report changed the UK landscape as far as Chrysler was concerned, and as far as its management was concerned, the UK operation deserved similar treatment.
+Chrysler UK, however, was stuck between a rock and a hard place: it could not import from its European subsidiary, as it had yet to implement a Europewide model policy (even though it had controlled Rootes and SIMCA since before 1967).
+Simca was already established as a minor player in the UK, and its first Pan-European car, the Alpine/SIMCA 1308 was still some months away.
+Chrysler UK needed a new car to take up capacity at the loss-making Linwood factory, but was not in a position to offer one.
+The Ryder Report changed the UK landscape as far as Chrysler was concerned, and as far as its management was concerned, its UK operation deserved similar treatment.

 Project R424: desperate measures

 Once government funding was secured, the pressure was on the Ryton team to produce Chrysler’s new supermini, and in January 1976, work commenced.
-Given the limited budget to work with, the new car – codenamed R424 – needed to be as simple as possible, and use as many existing components as possible.
-The quickest and simplest way of arriving at a new small car, would be to base it on the platform of the Avenger, and take three-inches of length out of the wheelbase.
+Given the limited budget to work with, the new car – codenamed R424 – needed to be simple, and use as many existing components as possible.
+The quickest and simplest way of arriving at a new small car, would be to base it on the platform of the Hillman Avenger, take three-inches out of the wheelbase and give it a hatchback rear end.
 In theory, all that would be required would be a to engineer a new body, and ensure that a modified version of the Hillman Imp engine could be installed simply.
-The question as to why the new car was based on the rear wheel drive Avenger, and not any of the front wheel drive SIMCA-based models is simple: technically, it would be easier to develop the Avenger-based car to use the existing ex-Rootes engines, which would need to remain in production for the forseeable future.
+The question as to why the new car was based on the rear wheel drive Avenger, and not any of the front-wheel drive Simcas is simple: technically, it would be easier to develop the Avenger-based car to use the existing ex-Rootes engines, which would need to remain in production for the foreseeable future.
 That way, more British jobs would be maintained, no doubt pleasing the government no end.

-With the details settled, development of the R424 commenced at a lightning pace: given the technical simplicity of the package and the fact that R424 comprised of almost entirely tried and tested components, there was little to slow down the design process.
-In fact, all of the development resources at Whitley were focused behind the new car, and everyone there was extremely keen to make the new car a success.
+With the details settled, development of the R424 commenced at a lightning pace: given the technical simplicity of the package, the R424 comprised of almost entirely tried and tested components, there was little to slow the design process.
+All of the development resources at Whitley were focused behind the new car, and everyone was extremely keen to make the new car a success.
 Many, many components were lifted straight from the Avenger; even its new Alpine-like dashboard moulding would be shared with a facelifted version of the older car… and this allowed for an encouraging and extremely niggle-free development phase to follow.

 Styling was a straightforward process, too.
 How the R424 would look rested with the Ryton team, initially headed by Roy Axe (before he left for Chrysler in the USA); and given the importance of the car to Chrysler, the team decided to take no risks with the styling.
-As can be seen from the accompanying sketch, the R424’s look was set very early, and the cleverest thing about it, was the way in which it fit in with the rest of the upcoming Chrysler range.
-In fact, it could almost be mistaken for a three-door version of the upcoming car; interesting, given that the C2 was front wheel drive, and based on the SIMCA 1100.
+As can be seen from the accompanying sketches, the R424’s look was set very early, and the cleverest thing about it, was the way in which it fit in with the rest of the upcoming Chrysler range.
+In fact, it could almost be mistaken for a three-door version of the upcoming car; interesting, given that the C2 was front-wheel drive, and based on the Simca 1100.

 For a good indicator of the cost pressures that Chrysler were operating under at the time, one only has to look at the headlamp/grille treatment of the finished car.
 Late on in the design process, it was found that the R424’s large, flush mounted headlamps would not be available to Chrysler until at least 1977, the year of the C2’s launch.
 So, rather than buying in new items, the Avenger’s sealed-beam units were used, mounted in recessed bezels.
 The R424 would eventually receive the Horizon’s headlamps, but later in its life, and well after the larger car was launched…